 Grammy Award-winning bass Wei Wu trained at the People’s University of China, Beijing, before continuing his education at the University of Colorado at Boulder, who recently bestowed upon him the Kalpana Chawla Outstanding Recent Graduate Award.
 He is a graduate of Washington National Opera’s Cafritz Young Artist Program.

-During the 2022-23 season, Mr. Wu makes his debut with Los Angeles Opera as Angelotti in Tosca, and joins Calgary Opera and Utah Opera as Kobun in The (R)evolution of Steve Jobs.
-He also returns to the roster of the Metropolitan Opera to cover Oroveso in Norma, and and sings Frère Laurent in Roméo et Juliette at Central City Opera.
+During the 2022-23 season, Mr. Wu makes his debut with Los Angeles Opera as Angelotti in Tosca, joins both Calgary Opera and Utah Opera as Kobun in The (R)evolution of Steve Jobs, and sings Frère Laurent in Roméo et Juliette at Central City Opera.
+The 2023-24 season will bring his Metropolitan Opera debut.

 Mr. Wu’s 2021-2022 season included his debuts with New Orleans Opera, as Hunding in the first act of Die Walküre, and Opera Philadelphia, for his role debut as Sparafucile in Rigoletto, as well as a return to the Metropolitan Opera, covering the role of Timur in Turandot.
 The season also featured performances of Kobun with Austin Opera and Lyric Opera of Kansas City, and his debut with Des Moines Metro Opera, singing Marv Carson in the world premiere of A Thousand Acres and Snug the Joiner in Britten’s A Midsummer Night’s Dream.